WebFiori/json/README.md

 ## API Docs
 This library is a part of <a href="https://github.com/WebFiori/framework">WebFiori Framework</a>.
 API docs of the library can be found at https://webfiori.com/docs/webfiori/json.

+## Supported PHP Versions
+The library supports all versions from PHP 5.6 up to PHP 8.0.

 ## Usage
 The process of using the classes is very simple.
 What you have to do is the following steps: